oasysgames/verse-layer-opstack-upgrade/README.md

 Sometimes called `Verse Owner Wallet`.
 This is the wallet used to deploy the legacy Optimism contract set to L1.
 It will be used to deploy the OPStack contract set to L1 as well.

-### Legacy Node
+### Legacy Node (Verse v0)

-The node on which Legacy Optimism is running.
+The node on which Legacy Optimism, which is on major version zero.
 The Legacy Node must remain running as a `Historical Node` after upgrading to OPStack.
 Historical Nodes provide users with pre-upgrade chain data (balances, trace data, etc.).

 ### OPStack Node